Avon River / Ōtākaro: Naming

 The first name given to the river is the Māori Ōtākaro, meaning 'place to play' after children who would play on the river bank while food was being gathered.
 Some sources from the early days of European settlement also give the Māori name as Putare Kamutu.
 The Canterbury Association had planned to call it the Shakespere [sic].
 The river was renamed as the Avon by John Deans in 1848 to commemorate the Scottish Avon, which rises in the Ayrshire hills near what was his grandfathers' farm, Over Auchentiber.
 The Deans built their homestead adjacent to the Avon River where the suburb of Riccarton now lies.
 The river's name and that of the river which runs through Shakespeare's birthplace of Stratford-on-Avon is thus only coincidental, contrary to popular local belief.

-The name was officially altered to Avon River / Ōtākaro by the Ngai Tahu Claims Settlement Act 1998, one of many such changes under the Ngāi Tahu treaty settlement.
+The name was officially altered to Avon River / Ōtākaro by the Ngāi Tahu Claims Settlement Act 1998, one of many such changes under the Ngāi Tahu treaty settlement.